On the additive and multiplicative structures of the exceptional units in finite commutative rings: Proofs

 For the necessary part, we suppose that $q_1 = q_2 = 3$.
 By assumption, the ring $R$ is generated by its exceptional units.
 Then, the ring $R_1 \oplus R_2$ is also generated by its exceptional units, and so is the ring $R_1/M_1 \oplus R_2/M_2$.
-On the other hand, since both finite fields $R_1/M_1$ and $R_2/M_2$ have only three elements, by Theorem \ref{thm:eu-size} we have
+On the other hand, since both finite fields $R_1/M_1$ and $R_2/M_2$ have only three elements, we in fact have